Mass funerals, mounting anger as Turkey mourns mine workers

 Thousands gathered after noon prayers for the funerals of more than 40 of the mine workers at Soma's main cemetery, where more than a hundred tightly packed graves have been newly dug.
 Much of the population around the town either works in or has relatives employed by the mining industry.

-Loudspeakers on street corners used by the local government to announce news, left from the days when Internet connections and mobile phones were rare, broadcast the names of the dead and announced funeral times.
+Loudspeakers on street corners used by the local government to announce news, a hangover of the days when Internet connections and mobile phones were rare, broadcast the names of the dead and announced funeral times.

 The graveyard was so crowded with back-to-back burials that the imam repeatedly had to ask families to pay their final respects quickly to make room for other mourners.